martydingo/docker_pdns-auth/README.md

 # Docker - PDNS Authoritative
 ## Description
-This is an image that pulls an Alpine Linux container, and installs PowerDNS Authoritative.
-This image avoids the need to have a prebuilt pdns.conf as to provide out-of-the-box functionaility, while providing the same level of customisation that including your own recursor.coinf brings.
+This is an image that pulls an Alpine Linux container, and installs PowerDNS Authoritative Server.
+This image avoids the need to have a prebuilt pdns.conf as to provide out-of-the-box functionaility, while providing the same level of customisation that including your own pdns.conf brings.

 The following configuration is baked into this image: